FiloSottile/gvt/README.md

    * no GO15VENDOREXPERIMENT support: old tools are based on import path rewriting or GOPATH overrides
    * requirement to run on clients: some require the user to install the tool and run it after cloning, which breaks `go get`
-   * **no real fetching support**: tools like Godep just copy packages from your GOPATH, instead of pulling it from the Internet
+   * **no real fetching support**: tools like Godep just copy packages from your GOPATH, instead of pulling it from the Internet, contaminating your system environment
    * prominent metadata files: there's no need for the manifest to be in your repository root, or in its own empty folder, or to be manually edited
    * complex feature set: many are project management tools with included vendoring features
    * different build stack: gb-vendor is awesome but it requires you to build your project with gb